 Fair Wear recognises and values brands' long-term relationships with their suppliers, more explicitly considering relationships that exist for more than five years.
-Intermediate efforts mean that a brand occasionally commits to long-term, forward-looking contracts (e.g., with a specific production location or for a specific product).
-Advanced efforts mean that brands have embedded forward-looking contract or long-range commitments into their sourcing policy, which is implemented across the supplier base.
+Intermediate efforts mean that a brand occasionally commits to long-range contracts (e.g., with a specific production location or for a specific product).

+Advanced efforts mean that brands have embedded long- range contracts or long-range commitments into their sourcing policy, which is implemented across the supplier base.